uvsq22106783/Padam/README.md

 To perform this test, please fork the repository and open a pull request when you're done.
 (Please tell us by email when you're ready for review! :smiley:).

 ## Objective
-Given an undirected graph, you need to compute a path with travels each edge at least one time (pseudo-eulerian path), total distance traveled (sum of edges' weight) being the smallest possible.
+Given an undirected graph, you need to compute a path which travels each edge at least one time (pseudo-eulerian path), total distance traveled (sum of edges' weight) being the smallest possible.

 ## Input
 A few instances are available for downloading [here](https://drive.google.com/drive/folders/1QGOxSN0obzDSZoiZZ351Fn8WeRMK-jEI?usp=sharing).